TL;DR

 The Neuroscience: Why Kids Are More Vulnerable Than Adults

-- Impulse control ("I'll stop after one more video")
+- Impulse control ("I should stop now")

 The Data That Should Alarm Every Parent